We are committed to preventing the abuse and neglect of vulnerable adults. This page provides information on what this means and how you can help.

 How do I report a suspected case of abuse?

-If you, or the person you are concerned about lives in Derbyshire:
+If you, or the person you are concerned about someone who lives in the borough of Bury: